Integrated and modular flight training are the two prevailing methods for becoming a commercial pilot.

 - One continuous program that takes you from zero experience (ab initio) to obtaining a commercial pilot license (commonly referred to as frozen ATPL) in the shortest possible time.

-- You commence with the ATPL theory (767 hours) and complete all 14 subjects before you start flying.
+- You commence with the ATPL theory (767 hours) as the first step and complete all 14 EASA subjects before you get to start flying any aircraft.

 - You do not take any PPL or CPL skill tests.
 You complete several progress tests during your flight training, followed by an MCC course, after which you obtain your license, commonly referred to as frozen ATPL.

-- Total flying time in a modular program is 200 hours.
+- Total flying time in an Integrated program is 200 hours.

 How long does integrated flight training take?